 Reorganize for the 21st Century

-Brands have been catapulted into a dramatic state of responding to consumer (and government) demands all while testing, learning, replenishing, cleaning, BOPISing, etc. Brands that thought they knew what omni-channel meant have been put to the test as we see retailers offering more integrated online to offline services, fulfillment and communication.
+Retail has entered a new era where it's more important than ever to be proactive in responding to consumer (and government) demands.
+Brands that thought they knew what omni-channel meant have been put to the test as we see retailers offering more integrated online to offline services, fulfillment, and communication.

-Terms that many brands were just starting to explore—micro fulfillment center, dark store, automation—are now becoming a part of everyday conversations.
-Consumers don't care what you call it, as long as you get them the products they need and want when, where and how they want them.
+Terms that many brands were just starting to explore—micro fulfillment center, dark store, automation—are now a part of everyday conversations.
+Consumers don't care what you call it, what they care about is convenience, speed, and reliability – they want the products they need and want, when, where, and how they want them.
 In fact, consumers are one (or four) steps ahead of most retailers right now.

-At WD Partners, we wanted to learn more about this major gap between consumer expectations and brands' lagging response.
-In June 2020, we fielded a survey of 2,100 Americans to explore just how willing consumers are to shop some of these alternate formats being tested by some big names.
-Respondents rated the likelihood of purchasing from a pickup only/dark store in various categories and revealed they are very open to the idea especially in the restaurant, big box and grocery verticals.
+At WD Partners, we wanted to learn more about the gap between consumer expectations and brands' lagging response.
+We fielded a survey of 2,100 Americans to explore just how willing consumers are to shop some of the alternate formats being adopted by big name brands.
+By rating the likelihood of purchasing from a pickup only/dark store in various categories, respondents revealed that they are very open to these alternative options, especially in restaurant, big box and grocery verticals.

 Some retailers already get it.
-In a recent earnings call for Target, the brand revealed that sales fulfilled by their same-day options grew more than 90% last year.
-Both outpacing the demand for shipping and driving the majority of their digital growth.
-And because their same-day services have better economics than two-day shipping, their average fulfillment cost per unit came down nearly 25% over the past year (read: better margins)1.
+In a recent earnings call for Target, the brand revealed that same-day services experienced 45% comp growth, accounts for over half of their digital sales, and continues to be the most rapidly growing part of the business.
+And because their same-day services have better economics than shipping from a warehouse, their average fulfillment cost per unit came down by over 50% (read: better margins)1.

 Automation is another idea popping up in headlines and conversations with more frequency.
-A new report shows the warehouse automation market is expected to more than double, from $13 billion in 2018 to $27 billion by 2025.
+A recent report shows the warehouse automation market is expected to reach $33 billion by 2030.
 Why should brands pay attention?
 Because the current boom in e-commerce is compounding the major labor challenges faced by the global logistics industry.
 It's projected that existing fully automated systems can reduce warehouse-related labor costs by up to 65% and logistics-related spatial use by up to 60% at the same time as it increases the maximum output capacity2.

 With the efficiency brought along by warehouse tech, a natural next step is a hybrid fulfillment store solution.
 Dark stores are appealing to customers.
 Micro-fulfillment centers allow brands to increase margins while decreasing fulfillment costs.
 And ecommerce is growing at a rapid clip creating more opportunities for automation, supply chain efficiencies and operational excellence.
 So where is the disconnect for brands?
 Perhaps it can be explained by the traditional way companies are organized.